Building back better: Strengthening digital and physical infrastructure

 During the September 2021 Windsor Debates, we continued to build on the topic of sustainability which was central to the March 2021 Windsor Debate.
 This session was particularly pertinent as we near the autumn COP26 (November 2021 in Glasgow).
-We will be feeding outcomes of the Debate into the office of Alok Sharma, President of COP26.
+We have shared a report of the key outcomes of the Debate into the office of Alok Sharma, President of COP26 and Shevaun Haviland, Director General of the British Chambers of Commerce (BCC).
 The event was facilitated by Iain Anderson, Executive Chairman, Cicero.

 Please view the September 2021 programme, below:

 Chief Executive, TVCC, Bill Gornall-King,

 Group President, TVCC and Miranda Barker,

 Chief Executive, East Lancashire Chamber of Commerce opened this introductory session in conversation with Iain Anderson,